 Experiment E12-10-007 [180] is designed to measure the parity violating asymmetries (A{PV}) through the inclusive deep-inelastic scattering (DIS) $p(\vec{e}, e')X$ with the SoLID spectrometer.
-The layout of the experiment is shown in Fig. 38 and Fig. 39.
+The layout of the experiment is shown in Fig. 40 and Fig. 41.
 In order to eliminate high energy (\sim GeV) photons, a lead baffle will be placed downstream of the target to block direct lines of sight to the detector system.
-The detector system consists of four layers of GEM chambers for particle tracking, a 107 cm long light gas Cherenkov counter for electron/pion separation, and a "shashlyk"-type electromagnetic calorimeter system for the trigger and additional electron/pion separation.
+The detector system consists of four layers of GEM chambers for particle tracking, a 1 m long light gas Cherenkov counter for electron/pion separation, and a "shashlyk"-type electromagnetic calorimeter system for the trigger and additional electron/pion separation.
 The GEM chambers will be divided into two groups, with one group placed in front of the gas Cherenkov counter and the other group behind it.
 This configuration will maximize the detector resolution, leading to about 2% momentum and 1 mr polar angle resolutions.
 The entire detector system will be divided into 30 independent sectors in the azimuthal angle.

-The polar angle and momentum coverages of the detector system are from 22° to 35° on an extended (40 cm) target and from 1.5 GeV/c to 5 GeV/c, respectively.
-These coverages transform into kinematic coverages of 0.2 < x < 0.8 and $2 (\text{GeV/c})^2 < Q^2 < 12 (\text{GeV/c})^2$.
-The overall luminosity is required to be larger than $5 \times 10^{38} \, \text{N cm}^{-2} \, \text{s}^{-1}$ in order to reach about 0.5% relative statistical uncertainties on the parity violating asymmetries A{PV} in each of the kinematic bins (see.
-Fig. 26).
+The polar angle and momentum coverages of the detector system are from 22° to 35° on an extended (40 cm) target and from 2 GeV/c to 6 GeV/c, respectively.
+These coverages transform into kinematic coverages of 0.2 < x < 0.8 and 2 $(\text{GeV/c})^2 < Q^2 < 12 (\text{GeV/c})^2$.
+The overall luminosity is required to be larger than 5×10^{38} N cm-2 s-1 in order to reach about 0.5% relative statistical uncertainties on the parity violating asymmetries A{PV} in each of the kinematic bins (see.
+Fig. 28).
 Such a high luminosity places specific requirements on the radiation hardness of the detector system.